 Some FAQs:

-What is the easiest language to learn for English speakers?
+What is the easiest language to learn as an English speaker?

 Different people have different preferences when it comes to learning a new language.
 However, some popular languages that are considered easy languages to learn for English speakers include Spanish, Norwegian and Germanic language.